 - Regarding the fuel-handling machine (FHM) and crane, consecutive defects have occurred since the test operation started on March 15, 2018. - On August 8, 2018, an alarm was issued during the pre-operation inspection of the FHM, whereupon operation was suspended.
 This was attributable to disconnection due to rainwater ingress corrosion into the cable connection.
-Abnormalities were also detected in several control cables. - On August 15, 2018, an alarm on the crane was triggered during work to clear materials and equipment, whereupon

-- the crane operation was suspended. - On September 29, 2018, to determine the risks of defects in fuel-handling facilities, a safety inspection (operation check and facility inspection) started.
+Abnormalities were also detected in several control cables. - On August 15, 2018, an alarm on the crane was triggered during work to clear materials and equipment, whereupon the crane operation was suspended. - On September 29, 2018, to determine the risks of defects in fuel-handling facilities, a safety inspection (operation check and facility inspection) started.
 For 14 defects detected in the safety inspection, measures were completed on January 27, 2019. - On February 8, 2019, a function check after cable replacement was completed. - On February 14, 2019, review of recovery measures in the event of defects started and training for fuel removal using dummy fuel and the transport container got underway.
 During the training, seven defects were detected, although it was confirmed that these did not constitute safety problems that could lead to fuel or rubble falling. - From March 15, 2019, the rubble removal training inside the pool started. - From April 15, 2019, removal of 514 spent fuel assemblies and 52 non-irradiated fuel assemblies (a total of 566 assemblies) stored in the spent fuel pool started.
 Seven non-irradiated fuel assemblies were then loaded in the transport container and transported to the common pool on April 23.
-The first fuel removal was completed on April 25. - From July 4, 2019, fuel removal was resumed and up until July 21, 28 of all 566 fuel assemblies had been removed. - The periodical inspection of the fuel-handling facility, which started on July 24, 2019, was completed on September 2. - Some defective rotations of the tensile truss and the mast were detected during the following adjustment work toward resumption of the fuel removal.
-After adjusting the tensile truss and other related work, rubble removal inside the SFP got underway from September 10, 2019.
-For the mast, it was confirmed that its defective rotation was attributable to the motor for rotation.
-So, we are preparing to replace the monitor.
-Due to these defects, fuel removal will resume in October or later.
+The first fuel removal was completed on April 25. - From July 4, 2019, fuel removal was resumed and up until July 21, 28 of all 566 fuel assemblies had been removed. - The periodical inspection of the fuel-handling facility, which started on July 24, 2019, was completed on September 2.
+Some defective rotations of the tensile truss and mast were detected during the following adjustment work toward resumption of the fuel removal.
+In response, parts were replaced and the operation checked to confirm there was no problem. - Malfunction of the manipulator and crush of the mast wire rope were also detected during the following preparatory work.
+The cause is being investigated and countermeasures examined. - Rubble removal proceeds with the goal of completing the fuel removal by the end of FY2020.

-Start of work to dismantle the Unit 1/2 exhaust stack
+➤ Progress status of dismantling work for the Unit 1/2 exhaust stack